nodejs/llhttp/README.md

 that is inevitable for such large function as `http_parser_execute`.

-Splitting the big switch statement into small functions naively should work, but, in practice, is feasible only through using a dispatch loop in `execute`, which is slow due to lots of failed branch predictions.
-Dispatch loop can be avoided by use of [tail calls][3], which cannot be guaranteed in C language.
+Splitting the big switch statement into small functions naively should work, but, in practice, is feasible only through using a dispatch loop in `http_parser_execute`, which is slow due to lots of failed branch predictions.
+The loop can be avoided by use of [tail calls][3], but their generation can not be enforced in C language.

 To overcome this impediment, this project utilizes [llparse][1] for converting the switch statement into [LLVM bitcode][4].
 Small functions for each separate